Gumroad has gained a reputation in the creator economy as a place to sell stuff.

 Best all-in-one community membership and course builder

-If your goal is to sell a membership of some sort, Mighty Networks is the best alternative to Gumroad.
+If your goal is to sell a membership, Mighty Networks is the best alternative to Gumroad.
 Ranked as the number one community management software by G2, Mighty Networks is a powerful community engine that gives you an amazing space to bring members together.

 - Community forums